mdzhang/mdzhang.com/README.md

 ### Development

 To begin development:

+* Start the asset compiler
     ```
-    // To build html/css/js files and watch/rebuild files on change
     make build
     ```

-and in a new tab, open the static index.html file in your browser:
+* and in a new tab, open the static index.html file in your browser:
     ```
     make open
     ```